 - undertaking your first and only course of undergraduate study (ie you have not been to this or another university previously)

-- You must have had an offer to study at London Met
+- You must be holding a firm choice offer from London Met

 - You must have already applied for student finance and ticked 'consent to share'.